Guide for Authors

 Raiwell, R., Canfield, D.E., Berner, R.A.
 (1994)

-• In the text, reference to a figure should be in the following format “Figure 1.1 describes…”.
+• In the text, as “Figure 1.1 describes…”.
 If the reference is parenthetical, it should be “(Fig. 1.1)”.

 • For printing, we need high resolution photographs (300 dpi at published size) or line drawings (preferably coloured) at 600 dpi.